 Can yoga actually build muscle like traditional strength training?

 Yoga does build muscle, but through different mechanisms than traditional weight training.
-Understanding how yoga qualifies as strength training helps clarify both its real potential and its limitations for muscle building:
+Understanding how yoga qualifies as strength training helps clarify both its real potential and its limitations:

 - Bodyweight resistance – Your muscles work against gravity and your own body weight, providing natural resistance that builds strength progressively